hyu1834/Point-Cloud-Registration-Using-Distance-Geometry/README.md

 Linkedin: https://www.linkedin.com/in/hiuhong-yu-13220187/

 ## Background
-The point cloud registration method in this tool is proposed and implemented by Dr. Jian, Zhenxiang, University of California, Davis and Hiu Hong Yu, University of California, Davis.
+The point cloud registration method in this tool is proposed by Dr. Jian, Zhenxiang, University of California, Davis and implemented by Yu, Hiu Hong and Dr. Jian, University of California, Davis.

 The thesis can be found: http://search.proquest.com/docview/1832932748?pq-origsite=gscholar<br/>

+## Registration Methods
+- Point Cloud Registration Using Distance Geometry
+  - C++ API and GUI
+- Bisector Point Cloud Registration
+  - C++ API

-Dependencies:
+## Dependencies:
 - Qt5
 - PCL 1.7
 - OpenGL
 - GLUT
 - Eigen

-To compile:
+## To compile:
 ------
 mkdir build